Phoenix Zoo: Hunt Bass Hatchery House ("Ruby's House")

-The Hunt Bass Hatchery Caretaker's House was built in 1936 and is located in the Phoenix Zoo grounds.
-Following the Great Depression, Governor George W. P. Hunt (Arizona's first elected governor) commissioned a bass fish hatchery to be established in Papago Park during 1932.
+The Hunt Bass Hatchery Caretaker's House was built in 1935 and is located in the Phoenix Zoo grounds.
+Following the Great Depression, Governor George W. P. Hunt (Arizona's first elected governor) commissioned a bass fish hatchery to be established in Papago Park in 1932.
 The hatchery was built as a Works Progress Administration (WPA) project.
-The hatchery, operated by the Arizona Game and Fish Department, was a success, and was in operation until 1959 (as it was considered obsolete by this time); around this time, the state of Arizona ceded the majority of Papago Park to the City of Phoenix.
+The hatchery, operated by the Arizona Game and Fish Department, was a success, and was in operation until 1959.

 The City of Phoenix leased the hatchery grounds, including its man-made lakes, to the Arizona Zoological Society in 1962 to establish the Zoo.
-The hatchery property was listed in the National Register of Historic Places on 23 January 2003, reference: #02001723.
+The hatchery property is listed in the National Register of Historic Places.
 The Caretaker's House was renovated in the late 1990s, and is now known as "Ruby's House", as it is dedicated to the memory of Ruby, the famous painting elephant at the zoo (see her biography below).
 Ruby's House has become a popular venue for weddings, receptions, and other special events.